Ulysses013/Rep-1/README.md

 ## Project Overview:

 ##### Hello!
-For the semester project, I am developing a small-scale Virtual Casino game in Python that offers three classic casino games: Blackjack, Roulette, and a Slot Machine.
-This project will not include a multiplayer platform and will be designed for a single player.
-This project is the first time I will be creating a GUI in my code.
-I had previously once coded a simple BlackJack game from which I am taking inspiration for this project.
-I am currently looking over the necessary libraries and frameworks for this project and implementing a GUI.
+For the semester project, previously I had planned to write code for 3 Casino games : BlackJack, Roulette, Slots Machine and I also had decided to use GUI in the project.
+In due course of developing this game I have come to realization that the expected length of code for this project is met with just one game, therefore I have decided to code only for a BlackJack Game.
+I am using 'pygame' library for majority of rendering as I find it convenient.

 ## Code Overview:

-### 1. Blackjack:
+### Blackjack:

 #### Game Description: Blackjack is a card game where the player's goal is to beat the dealer by getting a hand value as close to 21 as possible without exceeding it.